recallthis/githubtesting/README.md

 ### Other ways of doing this

-This can be done by creating layers full of aliases whose only function is to perform one key and return but it uses a lot of config space.
+This can be done by creating layers full of aliases whose only function is to perform one key and return but it uses a lot of config space if you use a lot of these type of layers.

-Or maybe there is some other way?